lob/litmus/README.md

 ### Litmus.Type.Number

 The `Number` module contains options that will validate Number data types.
+It converts "stringified" numerical values to numbers.
 It supports the following options:
   * `:min` - Specifies the minimum value of the field.
 Allowed values are non-negative integers.
   * `:max` - Specifies the maximum value of the field.
 Allowed values are non-negative integers.
   * `:integer` - Specifies that the number must be an integer (no floating point).
 Allowed values are `true` and `false`.
 The default is `false`.